yownas/seed_travel/README.md

 `Save results as video`: Makes videos.

-`SSIM CenterCrop% (0 to disable)`: Crop a square from the center of the image to be used for SSIM.
-In percent of the height or width (whichever is smaller).
+`SSIM CenterCrop% (0 to disable)`: Crop a piece from the center of the image to be used for SSIM.
+In percent of the height and width.
 0 will use the entire image.
-Only checking a small part of the image makes SSIM more sensitive.
+Only checking a small part of the image might make SSIM more sensitive.
 Be prepared to lower SSIM threshold to 0.4 to 0.5 if you use this.

 `Frames per second`: The fps of the video.